20/09/2022

 Full frame or full-rim

-The type of glasses most commonly used.
-The lenses are completely surrounded by the frame, which can be made of various materials.
+The most widespread type of glasses.
+The lenses are completely surrounded by the frame, which can be made from various materials.

-Also called full frame, it allows for a huge selection regarding colors, materials, and details.
+Also called full frame, allows for a huge selection regarding colors, materials, and details.

 Durability at the expense of lightness?